jeffqchen/BVM-Faceplate/README.md

 # BVM Faceplate

 You bought a Sony BVM.
 It came with a 16:9 faceplate.
 Face palm.
-And there's almost no way to get a 4:3 faceplate nowadays.
+And there's almost no way to get a replacement 4:3 faceplate at a reasonable price nowadays.
 So, we print our own.

-Currently finished model:
+Currently finished model: (may or may not expand in the future)

 <img src="./Pics/D14H5.jpg" width=300>